jeremie1207/extract-contact-information/README.md

 ---

-### 5. Generate an output file
+### 5. Generate an output

-The extracted contact information should be written to an output file.
+The extracted contact information should be written to an output.

 For example: